thycotic/privman-docs/computer-groups/macOS/examples/elevate-charles-proxy.md

 ## Authorizationdb Right: com.apple.ServiceManagement.blesshelper

 This action deals with applications that use SMJobBless to install privileged helpers.
 This action can be used to elevate the installation of a privileged helper while an application is running.
-The right will be elevated for the duration the targeted application.
+The right will be elevated for the duration of the targeted application.
 Once the application is quit, the right will be restored to its default.

 Advanced message actions such as Approval, Deny, Justification, or Warning should not be used in conjunction with this action.